padsterfox/padsterfox.github.io/_pages/about.md

   - /about.html
 ---

 I am a theoretical particle physicist working at the Fermi National Accelerator Laboratory (<a href="https://www.fnal.gov" target="_blank">Fermilab</a>).
 My research is focussed on what lies beyond the Standard Model of particle physics.
+I am the Deputy Head of the Theory Division.